-You can also access Amazon in HDR on Roku Ultra and Roku Premiere+ devices.
+You can also access Amazon in HDR on Roku Ultra and Roku Premiere+, or the Roku Streaming Stick+ devices.

 Vudu supports Dolby Vision as we've already mentioned, so there's support for some Vudu content in HDR using Dolby Vision.
 However, this is only supported on some Visio models.
 For more information on Vudu HDR support, see the help pages.

 Chromecast is worth a mention, because if you have a TV that supports HDR, you'll be able to use the Chromecast Ultra to watch HDR content from a number of sources, including Play Movies, YouTube or Netflix.

 Unlike other set-top boxes, Chromecast will rely on you controlling it from your phone, whereafter if should head off and collect the best quality content it can from the service you selected.
 However, if you have an HDR TV, you might already have a TV app for the service you're looking to cast.

 Roku has a number of different players, but in the UK it's the Roku Streaming Stick+ that supports HDR, as long as you have access to HDR content through the services it offers.